-Born in 1971, Seoul, South Korea
+Born in 1971 in Seoul, South Korea

-Lives and works in Berlin, Germany and Seoul, Korea.
+Lives and works in Berlin and Seoul.

-Yang’s work has been exhibited in numerous international exhibitions and institutions including: South London Gallery (2019); KINDL – Centre for Contemporary Art, Berlin, Germany (2017); Hamburger Kunsthalle, Germany (2016); Centre Pompidou, Paris, France (2016); UCCA Ullens Center for Contemporary Art, Beijing, China (2015); Samsung Museum of Art, Seoul, South Korea (2015); Guggenheim Museum, New York, U.S.A (2015); Tate Modern, London, UK (2012); Kunsthalle Lingen, Lingen, Germany (2011); Aspen Art Museum, Aspen, Colorado, USA (2011); Kunsthaus Bregenz, Bregenz, Austria (2011); New Museum, New York, USA (2010); Walker Art Center, Minneapolis, USA (2009); South Korean Pavilion, 53rd Biennale, Venice, Italy (2009); Sala Rekalde, Bilbao, Spain (2008).
+Yang’s work has been presented in solo exhibition by the following institutions: Tate St Ives, St Ives (2020); Museum Of Modern Art, New York (2019); The Bass, Miami Beach (2019); South London Gallery (2019); Museum Ludwig, Köln (2018); KINDL – Centre for Contemporary Art, Berlin (2017); Hamburger Kunsthalle, Hamburg (2016); Musée National d'Art Moderne, Centre Georges Pompidou, Paris (2016); UCCA Ullens Center for Contemporary Art, Beijing (2015); Leeum, Samsung Museum of Art, Seoul (2015); Solomon R. Guggenheim Museum, New York (2015); Tate Modern, London (2012); Kunsthalle Lingen (2011); Aspen Art Museum (2011); Kunsthaus Bregenz (2011); New Museum, New York (2010); Walker Art Center (2009); South Korean Pavilion, Venice Biennale (2009); Sala Rekalde, Bilbao (2008) among others.